socketry/async-safe/readme.md

 ## Motivation

-Ruby's fiber-based concurrency (via `async`) requires careful attention to object ownership.
-This gem helps you catch violations of the single-owner model in your test suite, preventing concurrency bugs from reaching production.
+Ruby's fiber-based concurrency (via `async`) can lead to data races when objects are accessed concurrently.
+This gem helps you catch these concurrency bugs in your test suite by detecting when multiple fibers access the same object simultaneously.

-Enable it in your tests to get immediate feedback when objects are incorrectly shared across fibers.
+Enable it in your tests to get immediate feedback when invalid concurrent access occurs.

 ## Usage